jade-f-t/HERVOminer/README.md

 ## Implementation

-HERVOminer is designed to determine whether the query peptides are derived from the HERV regions and quantify the corresponding sequences.
-HERVOminer processes 2 databases and 2 user inputs in 4 steps and generates 3 tables and 3 graphs of the analytical results.
-The 4 steps can be executed individually using 4 subcommands, or can be performed all at once with a single command.
+HERVOminer is a toolkit designed for analyzing MHC-I-presented peptides (MPPs).
+HERVOminer processes 2 databases and 2 user inputs to generate 3 tables and 3 plots for the analytical results.
+The command line can be executed individually using 4 subcommands, or can be performed all at once with a single command.

 ### Input files format
-1. RNA-seq CSV
+1. post-processed RNA BAM (Binary Alignment/Map) files
 - Description : \
 A CSV file summarizing directories of post-processed alignment files for the samples.
-Each tumor sample need to have its corresponding normal sample.
+Each tumor sample need to have its matched normal sample.
 The sample id fields of the tumor and corresponding normal sample have to be same and the sample type field should state whether the sample is tumor (T) or normal (N) sample.
-The directory has to be absolute directory.
+The directory has to be absolute directory. \
 - Format : \
 3 fields : sample id, sample type (T / N), directory
 - Example input format :